About the Award

 World-renowned design leaders from varied backgrounds come together to nurture the next generation of designers.

-Explore more about LDA 2020 and revisit the journey of last year's LDA leading up to the climax at Milan Design Week, where finalists competed for the Grand Prix at the annual Lexus Design Event.
+Explore more about LDA 2020 and revisit the journey of our finalists leading up to the Grand Prix winner announcement.

 Last January in New York, the Finalists gathered at INTERSECT BY LEXUS - NYC when they met with world class mentors and continued their journey with online one-on-one sessions.